Ashlee-Lu/Overview-of-Object-Detection-Method/SPP_net.md

 ## **Brief**

-Traditional CNNs require a fixed input size, that is the reason why it need crop/warp images fisrt.
+Traditional CNNs require a fixed input image size, that is the reason why it need crop/warp images fisrt.
 This requirement is “artificial” and may reduce the recognition accuracy for the images or sub-images of an arbitrary size/scale.
 ### **Traditional CNNs**
 image -> crop/warp -> conv layers -> fc layers -> output
 ### **SPP-net**